Terms of Service

 • Legal obligations: If required by law or court order.

-• Professional supervision: As part of ethical practice, I discuss anonymised client work with a qualified supervisor to maintain standards of care.
+• Professional supervision: As part of safe and ethical practice, I discuss anonymised client work with a qualified supervisor.

 Confidential records are securely stored in compliance with GDPR, and in accordance with the BACP and NCPS ethical frameworks.